MANVSim/MANVSim/server/README.md

 The server is now listening in debug mode for requests on port 5002.

+**Note:** For use in a production environments it is highly recommended to use the provided Docker setup!

 ### Database: Migrations

 To keep your database up to date after applying changes to the [database model](models.py), you need to create a new